Scripting cheatsheet

 output_validation"off""error" throws on mismatch; "warn" logs.

-See docs/src/llm-and-agents.md for agent_loop, tool dispatch, and the full option surface.
+See docs/src/llm-and-agents.md for the overview, or docs/src/llm/agent_loop.md for agent_loop, tool dispatch, and the full option surface.

 Rate limiting